Registration and use

-Can trademarks be protected under other IP rights (eg, copyright or designs)?
+Can trademarks be protected under other IP rights?

 In addition, a device mark, three-dimensional mark and sound mark may be protected under the Copyright Act.
-Copyright is an unregistered right in Japan, and creativity is required to be protected as a copyright work.
+Copyright is an unregistered right in Japan and creativity is required for the work to be protected as a copyrighted work.